 HSA Health FSA Traditional HRA Can employee contribution amounts be changed during the plan year?
 Yes.
-Employers must allow account holders to start, stop or change HSA contribution amounts prospectively at least once per month throughout the year.
-No. The annual FSA salary reduction amount cannot be changed during the plan year except due to a qualifying life event.
+Employers must allow account holders to start, stop, or change HSA contribution amounts prospectively at least once per month throughout the year.
+No. The annual FSA salary reduction amount cannot be changed during the plan year except due to a midyear election change event.
 N/A Can employer contribution amounts be changed during the plan year?
-Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that any changes are communicated to employees.
-Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that any changes are communicated to employees and plan documents are amended.
-Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that any changes are communicated to employees and plan documents are amended.
+Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that they communicate any changes to employees.
+Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that they communicate any changes to employees and amend plan documents.
+Employers have broad discretion to change the amount and/or timing of employer contributions, but must ensure that they communicate any changes to employees and amend plan documents.
 Can unused amounts be carried over to the next year?
 Yes.
-By default, no. However, plan can be amended to allow carryover up to an indexed maximum amount, or a grace period of up to 2-1/2 months during which claims may be incurred.
-Yes, if permitted by the employer's plan design.
-For 2022, the maximum carryover amount is \$570.For 2023, the maximum Can amounts that are unused at termination of active employment continue to be spent down?
+By default, no. However, plan can be designed or amended to allow carryover up to an indexed maximum amount, or a grace period of up to 2-1/2 months during which claims may be incurred.
+Maximum carryover amounts: • For 2023: \$610 • For 2024: \$640 • For 2025: TBD Yes, if permitted by the employer's plan design.
+Can amounts that are unused at termination of active employment continue to be spent down?
 Yes.
-HSAs are nonforfeitable and portable. carryover amount is \$610.
-Generally no. Cannot use unused amounts to pay for claims incurred after termination (except as COBRA or a plan's grace period may allow).
+HSAs are nonforfeitable and portable.
+Generally no. A health FSA cannot allow terminated employees to submit claims for expenses incurred after termination except when a health FSA COBRA election applies.
 Health FSAs are not portable.
 Yes.
-An HRA can permit unused amounts to be used until depleted to pay for claims incurred after termination (COBRA also applies).
+An HRA can (but is not required to) allow terminated employees to submit claims for expenses incurred after termination even in the absence of a COBRA election.
 HRAs are not portable.
+Does COBRA apply?
+Generally no. However, there is uncertainty as to whether COBRA provisions may apply to an HSA that is an ERISA plan.
+Yes, but COBRA provisions apply only when the unclaimed health FSA account balance exceeds the plan year-to-date contributions (i.e., when the account is underspent) as of the health FSA COBRA effective date.
+Yes.
+This may require actuarial valuation to determine COBRA premium if HRA is bundled with medical plan, as is generally the case.